rhomel/snake/README.md

 Run the game: `go run cmd/snake.go`

+Build a MacOS .app: `make build-macos-app`.
+Open it with `open snake.app` or double click the icon in Finder.

 Requires Go and a C compiler because Ebiten needs a C compiler.

 ## Controls